How and why are court cases being streamed online?

 Click on the case title to be taken directly to the relevant YouTube page

-- View the live stream from Court 71 directly on YouTube here.
+- View the live stream from Court 71 on YouTube

-- View the live stream from Court 73 directly on YouTube here.
+- View the live stream from Court 73 on YouTube

-- View the live stream from Court 76 directly on YouTube here.
+- View the live stream from Court 76 on YouTube

 Previous Court of Appeal (Civil Division) hearings